sumergoconicio/library-manager-lite/README.md

 ## Features
 - Bulk PDF text extraction (PyMuPDF)
 - Incremental cataloguing (CSV and SQLite)
-- Token counting for TXT files (tiktoken)
+- Token counting for TXT files using heuristic estimation
 - MD to TXT conversion
 - VTT subtitle to TXT conversion
 - Exclusion logic via config
 - Unified logging with verbose mode
 - CLI flags for all major workflows
+- Comprehensive catalog analysis with folder-level and extension-level breakdowns
-- Catalog analysis with plain text output
+- File size tracking and analysis with precise formatting
 - YouTube transcript downloading with automatic VTT to TXT conversion
 - SQLite database integration for robust data storage and querying